catonsville-pack-306/cub306.org/public/events/2018_2019/spring_campout/directions.md

 ## Directions Camp Oest##

-1. From the south take U.S. Rt.
-1 to Route 136 (WAWA).
+1. North on I-95 through Baltimore to Exit 80 (where you go left at the end of ramp) onto MD 543 for 1.9 miles.
-2. Turn left on Route 136.
+2. At the light, turn right on Rt.
+136 north (for 10.1 miles)
 3. Turn right at the flashing light (the town of Dublin) on Rt.
 440 for a block, then turn left on Castleton Rd.
-4. After 1.5 miles, left on Day Rd. for a block.
+4. After 1.5 miles, left on Day Rd. for a block
-5. Turn right on Robinson Mill Rd. (camp signs will help for those last three turns) for 1 mile to the Camp Oest parking lot.
+5. Turn right on Robinson Mill Rd.
+Camp signs will help for the last three turns for 1 mile to the Camp Oest parking lot.

 ## Parking ##
 We can not park more then one car at Apache Bluff.
 A parking lot is available to